Data Selection: A General Principle for Building Small Interpretable Models: Discussion and Future Work

 \section{Discussion and Future Work}

+We note that a different number of iterations, $T$, were used for the tasks - see Sections \ref{sec:expclust_algo_hyp}, \ref{sec:proto_algo_hyp} and \ref{sec:algo_hyper_rf}.
+This is because there is no widely-accepted stopping criteria for BO (although it has been studied \citep{Makarova2021,pmlr-v206-ishibashi23a}), and the task-specific values were arrived at by limited search.

-The experiments here clearly showcase both the versatility and effectiveness of the strategy of learning the training distribution: it may be applied to different models and notions of model sizes, and can produce results that are competitive to specialized techniques.
+The experiments here clearly showcase both the versatility and effectiveness of the strategy of learning the training distribution: it may be applied to different models and notions of model sizes, and \emph{importantly}, it can produce results that are competitive with specialized techniques.

-Before we conclude, we believe that it is important for us to call out what we are \emph{not} claiming.
-We don't propose that COAS replace the techniques it was compared to without further study, as the latter may offer other task specific benefits, e.g., ExShallow targets certain explanation-quality metrics aside from the cost ratio.
+While not directly related, it is equally important for us to call out what we are \emph{not} claiming.
+We don't propose that COAS replace the techniques it was compared to without further study, as the latter may offer other task specific benefits, e.g., ExShallow targets other explanation-quality metrics aside from the cost ratio.
+COAS might be able to address these dimensions as well, but it is beyond the scope of this study.
 Another reason for caution is that the improvements of COAS diminish as model sizes increase \citep{arxiv_learn_from_oracle} ; hence, its utility to a task depends on what model size range is acceptable.

-Instead, this work is a humble call to action to explore this strategy - which we believe is relatively unknown today.
+Instead, this work is a call to action to explore the strategy of learning the training distribution to build small accurate models - which we believe is relatively unknown today.

 In terms of future work, some directions are: (a) learn weights for training instances (as opposed to a distribution) using \emph{bilevel optimization} \cite{hoag,bilevel_hyperopt} for the case of a differentiable training loss function, (b) COAS itself may be improved with the use of a different black-box optimizer, and (c) develop a theoretical framework that explains this strategy.